SzyJ/homepage./README.md

 * Re-write how keyboard input is handled making it more modular to support more keyboard layouts.
 * Add middle-click functionalty to open in a new tab. (maybe [SHFT]+[ENTR])
+* Change the font to something more appropriate.
+This will also make the look consistant between windows and \*nix systems

 # -- What Is it? --
 I hate the look of the chrome browser bookmark bar,